News & Updates

 Dr. Helen Tuzio

-Helen Tuzio, DVM, Diplomats ABVP (feline practice) – Senior Associate
+Helen Tuzio, DVM, Diplomate ABVP (Feline Practice), CVA, FFCP (Veterinary) – Senior Associate

-Dr. Helen Tuzio has been an Associate at the Forest Hills Cat Hospital since 1991.
-She has graduated with Honors from Ross University, then completed a post- doctoral clinical year at Purdue University before entering private practice.
-She was appointed Associate Dean and Clinical Program Director of the Ross University School of Veterinary Medicine – a position she held from 1991 until 2003.
-Dr. Tuzio is a board-certified specialist in cat medicine and surgery having gone through an intensive process of credential approval, continuing education, publishing requirements and testing.
-There are still fewer than 100 Board of Veterinary Practitioners (ABVP) Certified Feline Practitioners worldwide.
+Dr. Tuzio has been an Associate at the Forest Hills Cat Hospital since 1991.
+She was graduated with Honors from Ross University.
+She studied for 6 months at the University of Liverpool (UK), then completed a post-doctoral clinical year at Purdue University before entering private practice.
+She was appointed as Associate Dean and Clinical Program Director of the Ross University School of Veterinary Medicine – a position she held for 12 years.
+In 2016 she was appointed as Associate Professor at Long Island University’s College of Veterinary Medicine.